oracle-livelabs/developer/orcl-blockchain-platform/2-labs-obp-appbuilder/obp-appbuilder.md

 1. In Visual Studio Code, click on the **O** icon on the left-hand menu to use the Blockchain App Builder Extension.

-2. Hover over the **Chaincodes** pane, Right Click on the chaincode to be packaged --> Select the directory on your laptop to save the chaincode package file.
+2. Hover over the **Chaincodes** pane, Right Click on the chaincode to be packaged --> Select the directory to save the chaincode package file.

   ![Car Marketplace Chaincode Package](images/2-app-builder-7-1.png)